A Wordpress Practice site

 The Wordpress App

-This would explain the inconsistancy between the two accounts.
+The use of the Wordpress App would explain the inconsistancy between the two (free) accounts.
 In fact if someone were to take-over the Village Hall website it would be a recommendation that they use the Android App.
 Here is a dilemma as although the mobile phone is constantly in their hands "real work" is done on a (Windows) computer.

 The App seems to be more orientated at those that want to blog rather than the development of a "Web Presence".